KillianLarcher/KillianLarcher/README.md

 </div>

 ### 🚀 About me

-- 🔭 I’m currently working on web an app development (website, mobile app, API Restful)
+- 🔭 I’m currently working on mobile app and Django API !
-- 🌱 I’m currently learning React Native library for a cross-plateform app !
+- 🌱 I’m also learning new skills in robotics with ROS !

 ---
 ### :man_technologist: Skills and achievements :